 with the matrix elements $\rho_{jj}=\bra{j}\rho\ket{j}$ of the density operator.
 Note that only the diagonal elements are coupled by $\cA$.
-In fact, this superopertor kills all off-diagonal elements.
-Therefore, every off-diagonal element is an eigevector of $\cL$ as can be corroborated by direct application as $\cL\ketbra{j}{j'}=\cK\ketbra{j}{j'}$ whenever $j\neq j'$ with
+In fact, this superoperator kills all off-diagonal elements.
+Therefore, every off-diagonal element is an eigenvector of $\cL$, which can be corroborated by direct application as $\cL\ketbra{j}{j'}=\cK\ketbra{j}{j'}$ whenever $j\neq j'$ with

 The former equation also applies to the diagonal elements, when $j=j'$, and together with \eqref{eq:jump} one is able to find the action of $\cL$ as